JV-Luz/EvolveNet/README.md

 EvolveNet: A self-evolving neural network for limited hardware.
 Uses evolutionary learning, compression, and continuous adaptation to optimize architecture and performance.
 A step toward more autonomous, resource-efficient AI.

 Repository Structure
+Main Scripts
+src/python/models/
+Contains classes and functions that define the network architecture, including evolutionary modules and adaptive mechanisms.

+src/python/training/
+Contains scripts responsible for training the network and executing evolutionary cycles, adjusting the network according to performance criteria and hardware constraints.

+src/python/utils/
+Contains utility functions for data loading, metric evaluation, and other supporting operations.

+experiments/scripts/
+Contains scripts for running experiments, generating logs and plots, and facilitating the comparative analysis of results.

+notebooks/
+Contains Jupyter Notebooks for interactive prototyping, testing, and visualizing results.

 ```markdown
 — README.md                # This file: project description, instructions, and structure.